PedroZappa/42_fractol/README.md

 * One extra fractal.
 * The zoom follows the mouse position.
 * Moving the view by pressing the arrow keys.
-* Make the color range shift
+* Make the color range shift.

 ___
 ### MinilibX 🪟